-SUBSECTION: Training on Revised Policies, Procedures, and Practices PROGRESS:
+SUBSECTION: Training on Revised Policies, Procedures, and Practices documentation.
+Previously, APD provided the following COB documentation Course by Waiver (CBW)

 In response to the recommendations found in this subsection APD has provided the requested course of business (COB) documentation to the Independent Monitors.